ScriptRelics/Sublime_Install/README.md

 	# Install Git and gutter on ST3
 		git - https://packagecontrol.io/packages/Git
-			Press: Ctrl + Shift + P  and run: Git: Toggle Annotations 	# This will show you changes from the master copy gitgutter - https://packagecontrol.io/packages/GitGutter 	# Show an icon in the gutter area indicating whether a line has changes from the file
+			Press: Ctrl + Shift + P  and run: Git: Toggle Annotations 	# This will show you changes from the master copy gitgutter - https://packagecontrol.io/packages/GitGutter 	# Show an icon in the gutter area indicating whether a line has changes from the file NOT THE MASTER
 			# IF POP & GitGutter is not working
 				# GitGutter assumes that the git command is available on the command line.
 If it's not, add the directory containing git.exe to your PATH
 				Press: Win + R  and run: cmd